cambridge-cares/TheWorldAvatar/Agents/CARESWeatherStationAgent/README.md

              ontotimeseries:hasTimeUnit	"OffsetDateTime" .

 <om:minimum> rdf:type om:Function ;
              rdfs:label "minimum" .

-<Point> rdf:type sf:Point ;
-        geo:asWKT "POINT(103.774 1.304)"^^<geo:wktLiteral> .
 ```

-The [next section](#requirements) will explain the requirements to run the agent.

-### Requirements
-It is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
-These can run on the same machine or need to be accessible from the host machine via a fixed URL.

-This can be either in form of a Docker container or natively running on a machine.
-It is not in the scope of this README to explain the set-up of a knowledge graph triple store or Postgres database..
+The agent will also retrieve the coordinates of the weather station and instantiate it in postGIS and Geoserver.

 ### Property files
 For running the agent, three property files are required: